arafatm/arafatm.github.io/_articles/agile/shape-up.md

 edge only extends to five weeks and the right edge to seven weeks.](https://basecamp.com/assets/books/shapeup/1.4/thin_tailed-a2d3f4ecb256e5766db72e80cde6815c6fa42058d90063c3f4edd423f752905f.jpg)

-However, if there are any rabbit holes in the shaping—technical unknowns, unsolved design problems, or misunderstood interdependencies—the project could take _multiple times_ the original appetite to complete.
-The right tail stretches out.
+However, if there are any rabbit holes in the shaping, the project could take _multiple times_ the original appetite to complete.

 ![Drawing of a fat tailed probability distributation.
 The X and Y axes are the same as before.
 This time the spike up at six weeks has a long slope down which